sigstore/sigstore-blog/content/openpubkey-and-sigstore.md

 ### Certificates
-A certificate sounds complicated and intimidating, and all the nomenclature around x509 and PEM and DER encodings don’t help But at their core, certificates are actually pretty simple.
+A certificate sounds complicated and intimidating, and all the nomenclature around x509 and PEM and DER encodings don’t help.
+But at their core, certificates are actually pretty simple.
 I love [this blog from SmallStep](https://smallstep.com/blog/everything-pki/) as a full primer on how they all work.
 It says that a certificate binds an identity to a public key.